xfoa/kali-kit/src/iso/README.txt

 The config files and guides included here assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.

-The latest version of this kit and the most up-to-date documentation can be found at https://fo.ax/kali-kit.
+DOS-readable TXT documentation for this kit can be found in the DOCS directory of this CD, as well as specific documentation for tools and drivers in the READMEs in their directories.
+The latest version of this kit and the most up-to-date HTML documentation can be found at https://fo.ax/kali-kit.
 Happy networking! 

 Thanks